ionic-zone/ionic.zone/_articles/capacitor/cli.md

 ### `npx cap plugin:generate`

-Create a new Capacitor plugin from a template.
+Create a new Capacitor plugin from a minimal template.

 ---

 And that's it!

-As Capacitor doesn't abstract building and packaging your apps (read more about the [differences between Cordova and Capacitor](differences-to-cordova.md)), these are all the commands that currently exist and are needed.
+As Capacitor doesn't abstract building and packaging your apps (read more about the [differences between Cordova and Capacitor](differences-to-cordova.md)), these are all the commands that exist and are needed.